 Jonas returns and we pack up the boat together.
 It’s not a far walk from here to the Airbnb.
 He already has a key and met our host, who has Superhost status on Airbnb.
 Jonas talks about all the delicious food he got at the supermarket.
 I’m very much looking forward to taking a shower, relaxing, and sharing a pizza.

 Our room is spacious and very nice.
 We hang up all our stuff, wash out the neoprene socks, take a shower, and connect to the internet.
 I’ve been very excited to watch more episodes from our Spanish TV show La Casa de Papel.

 We later meet our host in Zwentendorf.
 She’s really well-traveled as well and is also planning some future trips to Southeast Asia.
 There’s a scratch map in our room and I launch the topic to Jonas of “Where do you want to go?”

 It sounds like it’s so far away in the future, but actually, it’s not.
 There are a few places that we have in common, like Taiwan, but we also have our own countries we want to visit.
-Jonas’ interest is piqued by Japan and mine is by Timor Leste.
+Jonas’ interest is piqued by Japan and I have a distant love affair with Timor-Leste.

-I’m in contact with my mother and stepfather, who are passing through Austria on their way to Slovenia on summer holidays.
+I’m in contact with my mother and stepfather, who are passing through Austria on their way to Slovenia in the summer holidays.
 We’ve decided to meet up in this area, which is great because the last time I was in the Netherlands, they weren’t home.